getgrav/grav-learn/pages/17/02.content/11.multi-language/doc.md

 By default, all languages fall back to default language.
 If you do not want to do that, you can override language fallbacks by using `content_fallback`, where key is the language and value is array of languages.

+> [!CAUTION]
-!!
-You can of course provide as many languages as you like and you may even use locale type codes such as `en-GB`, `en-US` and `fr-FR`.
+> You can of course provide as many languages as you like and you may even use locale type codes such as `en-GB`, `en-US` and `fr-FR`.
 If you use this locale based naming, you will have to replace all the short language codes with the locale versions.

 ### Multiple Language Pages